 Who should take food hygiene training?

 Ideally, everyone on your team should have a food hygiene training certificate at the appropriate level.
-Here at the Food Hygiene Company, we offer a range of sector-specific food hygiene courses that can be taken entirely online in just 1 to 2 hours.
+We offer a range of sector-specific food hygiene courses that can be taken entirely online in just 1 to 2 hours.

 At higher levels, staff such as managers and supervisors should be taking Level 3 food hygiene training.
 Because of the depth of learning involved at this level, the training must be completed in a face-to-face environment.
 Please click here to view more information about our face-to-face Level 3 food hygiene training course.